FalconEthics/i3wm-Pro/README.md

     dunst &

 ## Reboot your system
+- enter i3 by selecting it from your display manager

 That's it!
 You should now have a fully functional i3 setup with Rofi, Polybar, and Dunst running smoothly.

+`go through the config file in this repo for all the keybinds and shortcuts`